iugamarian/materpi2/README.md

 # materpi2

-# Fast install and configuration and install of Ubuntu Mate Image for Raspberry Pi 2
+# Fast install and configuration of Ubuntu Mate Image for Raspberry Pi 2